-Sources whose spectra may inadvertently contaminate planned object spectra due to their proximity to target sources or failed open shutters.
+Sources whose spectra may inadvertently contaminate planned object spectra due to their proximity to planned sources or failed open shutters.

 The quantity, in units of delta wavelength per pixel, that describes how the spectrum is sampled on the detector.
 NIRSpec MOS dispersion is plotted in NIRSpec Multi-Object Spectroscopy

-Moderate repositioning of the telescope between exposures to place the targets into a different location on the detector or detectors.
+Moderate repositioning of the telescope between exposures to place the observed sources into a different location on the detector or detectors.